De materia medica

 De materia medica (Latin name for the Greek work Περὶ ὕλης ἰατρικῆς, Peri hulēs iatrikēs, both meaning "On Medical Material") is a pharmacopoeia of medicinal plants and the medicines that can be obtained from them.
 The five-volume work was written between 50 and 70 CE by Pedanius Dioscorides, a Greek physician in the Roman army.
 It was widely read for more than 1,500 years until supplanted by revised herbals in the Renaissance, making it one of the longest-lasting of all natural history and pharmacology books.

 The work describes many drugs known to be effective, including aconite, aloes, colocynth, colchicum, henbane, opium and squill.
-In all, about 600 plants are covered, along with some animals and mineral substances, and around 1000 medicines made from them.
+In total, about 600 plants are covered, along with some animals and mineral substances, and around 1000 medicines made from them.